Peerless Records

 Peerless Records was a record label based in Mexico.

 Peerless was founded in 1921 in Mexico City by E. Baptista.
 Early pressings of their gramophone record were made under contract by Gennett Records.
 By 1933, Peerless was pressing its own records in Mexico.
 The Peerless label mostly released popular Mexican music; some popular dance bands and tunes from the United States of America also appeared on Peerless in the 1920s.

+Background

 In addition to Mexico, Peerless Records were sold in other parts of Latin America and in some communities in the Southwest United States.
 The labels sometimes have text in both English and Spanish.

 Peerless was considered a "major label" in Mexico during the 1940s and 1950s.